2023 Most Popular Allied Health Professions Basic Certificate Trade Schools in Pennsylvania

 Women make up 67% of the allied health majors at the school.

 You’ll be in good company if you decide to attend Pennsylvania College of Health Sciences.
 It ranked #2 on our 2023 Most Popular Allied Health Professions Basic Certificate Trade Schools in Pennsylvania list.
-Located in the large suburb of Lancaster, PA College is a private not-for-profit college with a small student population.
+Located in the large suburb of Lancaster, PA College is a private not-for-profit school with a small student population.

 Full Allied Health Professions at Pennsylvania College of Health Sciences Report